-Michael Dunlop signs deal to ride Tyco BMW Superbike at NW 200 and Isle of Man TT
+Michael Dunlop to ride Tyco BMW Superbike at NW 200, Isle of Man TT and Ulster GP

 - From the section Northern Ireland

-Michael Dunlop has signed a deal with Tyco BMW to ride one of the Northern Ireland team's factory Superbikes at the North West 200 and Isle of Man TT.
+Michael Dunlop has signed a deal with Tyco BMW to ride one of the team's Superbikes at the North West 200, Isle of Man TT and Ulster Grand Prix.

-Dunlop's decision means he will be a team-mate of fellow Northern Irishman Alastair Seeley and Dan Kneen at the North West event.
+Dunlop's decision means he will be a team-mate of fellow Northern Irishman Alastair Seeley at the North West 200 in May.

 Confirming the news, Dunlop admitted his relationship with the Tyco team has not always been cordial.